shini4i/argo-watcher/docs/operations/troubleshooting.md

 **Symptom:** the deployment fails immediately with `Image "<name>" is not part of application "<app>"`, followed by the images the application does declare.

 **Meaning:** the application finished rolling out — synced and healthy — but its desired state never declares the requested image, so waiting would only burn the timeout.
 The check compares image names and ignores the tag.
-The desired state comes from Argo CD's managed resources, not from running pods, so a workload with no pod yet (an untriggered `CronJob`, a `Deployment` scaled to zero) still counts as declaring its image.
+The desired state comes from Argo CD's rendered manifests, not from running pods, so a workload with no pod yet (an untriggered `CronJob`, a `Deployment` scaled to zero, a sync hook) still counts as declaring its image.

 **Likely causes**